 - Whether the cancer has spread to nearby lymph nodes

 “While the stage of prostate cancer indicates how serious the cancer is, it isn’t the only factor used to determine whether prostate cancer is likely to grow and spread,” Dr. Richard said.

-What You Need to Know About Surgery
+What You Need to Know About Surgery to Remove the Prostate

-Surgery can often be a good option to treat prostate cancer before it spreads beyond the prostate gland.
+Surgery can be a good option to treat prostate cancer before it spreads beyond the prostate gland.
 The main surgery for prostate cancer is a radical prostatectomy, a procedure most commonly performed laparoscopically – which means the surgeon removes the entire prostate through a small incision using tiny telescoping tools.
 A prostatectomy can also be performed using robotic-assisted surgery, which can minimize pain and blood loss and lead to a faster recovery than traditional open surgical methods.

 “For some people, surgery can be curative,” Dr. Richard said.
 “But it can also have extensive side effects, so it’s not necessarily the right option for everyone who has early-stage prostate cancer.”

-Possible side effects of surgery include:
+Possible side effects of prostate removal surgery include:

 - Erectile dysfunction.
 In some cases, the nerves that control erections, located on either side of the prostate, must be removed during surgery, resulting in an inability to get erections naturally.
 Even when both nerves aren’t removed, there is still a chance for erectile dysfunction.

 - Inguinal hernia.
 Men who have a prostatectomy are at higher risk of developing inguinal, or groin, hernias.